2h3ph3rd/2h3ph3rd.github.io/docs/writeups/thm/web/walking-an-application.md

 THM{GOT_AJAX_FLAG}

-Open the newtwok tool, go in `contact` page, and send the form.
+Open the network tools, go in `contact` page, and send the form.
 You should see a POST request with the flag inside the response.

 <Image src={require("./assets/walking-an-application/network.png").default} />